Jahfry/KnightHyde/3-store.md

    * **Event Passes**

       These are a mixed bag.
 However in certain cases they can be very valuable. **IF you are mid-level or higher** to complete various tiers of the events.

-I'd suggest not spending on these until you're level 35+.
-Both to make sure you want to keep playing and so that you can accumulate enough points to get better tier rewards.
+      * I'd suggest not spending on these until you're level 35+.
+2 Reasons:
+         1. to make sure you want to keep playing
+         2. so that you can accumulate enough points to get better tier rewards.

    * **Month long events** (Dark Tor, Troll Hunt, etc)
       * The cheap pass is often the most worth it as you can't access the better rewards without the pass.
 Look at the rewards for the event and decide. **You can buy these towards the end of an event, too, and get the extra rewards on tiers you've already completed.*